Operations

 APPLYING FOR AN AIR TRANSPORT LICENCE

-Applications for the grant of an ATL must be made to the Air Transport Licensing Panel using FORM 9080.
+Applications for the grant of an ATL must be made to the Air Transport Licensing Panel (“Panel”) using the application form published by the Panel here.

-To request the ATL application form and for further guidance contact the Operations Section of the Bermuda Civil Aviation Authority by email at flightops@bcaa.bm.
+Further guidance may be sought from the Operations Section of the Bermuda Civil Aviation Authority by email at flightops@bcaa.bm.

-However, applicants and other interested persons are encouraged to refer to the Civil Aviation (Air Transport Licensing) Act 2007 and the Civil Aviation (Air Transport Licensing) Regulations 2007 before contacting the Operations Section.
+However, it must be understood that ATLs are granted by the Panel and not by the BCAA.
+Applicants and other interested persons are encouraged to refer to the Civil Aviation (Air Transport Licensing) Act 2007 (as amended) and the Civil Aviation (Air Transport Licensing) Regulations 2007 and the guidance below before contacting the Operations Section .

 Before granting an application, the Panel must be satisfied that the applicant is a fit person to operate aircraft under the authority of the licence, having regard to –